ton-community/ton-docs/docs/v3/concepts/dive-into-ton/go-from-ethereum/solidity-vs-func.md

 - **Tuples** — is an ordered collection of up to 255 components, having arbitrary value types, possibly distinct.
 - **Tensors** — is an ordered collection ready for mass assigning like: `(int, int) a = (2, 4)`.
 A special case of tensor type is the unit type `()`.
 It represents that a function doesn’t return any value or has no arguments.

 Currently, FunC does not support defining custom types.
-Read more in [Statements](/v3/documentation/smart-contracts/func/docs/statements/) page.
+Read more about types in [Statements](/v3/documentation/smart-contracts/func/docs/statements/) page.

-## Declaring and using variables
+### Declaring and using variables

 #### Solidity
 Solidity is a statically typed language, meaning each variable's type must be specified when declared.